Johnston Identifies Broadband Connectivity

 - Getting as much information as possible from broadband providers, including the company planning to overbuild

 The data provided a clear broadband picture.
-Many parts of the City do have good broadband, but there are areas that do not and the survey data helped provide definition of those areas.
-The provider planning to overbuild fiber was going to cover most of the City, but not all of it.
+Many parts of the city do have good broadband, but there are areas that do not and the survey data helped provide a definition of those areas.
+The provider planning to overbuild fiber was going to cover most of the city, but not all of it.
 HR Green clarified what will be covered with fiber and what areas would not.

 The process of uncovering this data also brought to light certain road segments that are either already experiencing congested Right of Way (ROW) or are close to that point.
 This is important in broadband because further communications infrastructure either now or in the future (particularly related to 5G in the Greater Des Moines area) will only further complicate ROW congestion problems.

 With this specific information, HR Green developed options for the City which included: